terrytangyuan/public-talks/README.md

 This repository contains the slides, videos, and supporting files for my public talks on various conferences, meetups, and classes.

+If you'd like to invite me to speak at an event you are organizing, feel free to reach out.

 ## Quick Summary

 * Venues: **KubeCon (North America, Europe, China); Open Data Science Conference; PlatformCon; PyData Global; Kubernetes Podcast; IBM TechXchange; Red Hat Summit; Wave Summit; ArgoCon; Cloud Native AI Day; and Purdue University**.
 * Formats: **Keynotes with up to 8k attendees; opening remarks; regular presentations; podcasts; panels; and university lectures**.
 * Roles: **Keynote speaker; lecturer; panel moderator and panelist**.

-## Contact

-If you'd like to invite me to speak at an event you are organizing, feel free to email me at `terrytangyuan@gmail.com`.

 ## List (in chronological order)